LoukiaSpin/Quantifying-Robustness-in-Meta-analysis/README.md

 ## Enhanced balloon plot

-The function to create the enhanced balloon plot is `BalloonPlot.Sensitivity.ES()`.
+The function to create the enhanced balloon plot for the summaary treatment effects is `BalloonPlot.Sensitivity.ES()`.

 Make sure that you have already installed the R package [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html) to be able to use the proposed function.
 The function `BalloonPlot.Sensitivity.ES()` has the following syntax:

 ```r
 BalloonPlot.Sensitivity.ES(ES.mat, compar, outcome, direction, drug.names)